JasonGROSSO/Moonshot-project/documents/technical/technical_specification.md

   // the char associated to the current position
 ```

+The use of Tokens allow's us to collect and store more data than just the value of the componant.
+Additionally we store it's position in the file; and in the future, the name of the file the componants is in.

 #### Handle undesirable

 By principle, we know that the source we will have to work with will not be composed only of the componants that interest us, such as comments, empty lines or indentation, the program must be able to identify them and skip them.